 Larry Spears is the editor, contributing author, and creative force behind eleven books on servant-leadership.
 Larry Spears Website

 Elizabeth Rosa Yeats (Liz Yeats) is an author, editor and web publisher.
 Through her business, Legacy Publications, she helps authors and small organizations edit, design and publish their materials in print and electronic format.
+More recently she serves Friends and others producing personal history memoirs about themselves mostly for family members.
 Elizabeth Yeats Website